microsoft/MSRC-Microsoft-Engage-API/README.md

 # Welcome
 Microsoft provides APIs for an automation of submitting various security reports.
-The Engage API (https://portal.msrc.microsoft.com/en-us/developer) is a great place to report Abuse, Penetration Testing activity or submit Service Security Issues.
+The Engage API  is a great place to report Abuse, Penetration Testing activity or submit Service Security Issues.
+The Portal (https://portal.msrc.microsoft.com/en-us/engage) is where individual reports should be submitted.
+To submit bulk reports, you may waht to call the Engage API directly on the developer portal (https://portal.msrc.microsoft.com/en-us/developer).

 This project contains sample code and documentation for the Microsoft Engage API (https://portal.msrc.microsoft.com/en-us/developer), including: